1989 Honda Civic timing belt replacement

 • 1,482 POSTS

-NEVER use the power of any internaly combusted engine to remove anything--especialy the crank pully bolt!
+NEVER use the power of any internaly combusted engine to remove anything--especialy the crank pully bolt!!
 The engine can easily shatter the socket and/or breaker bar into little flying missiles.
 There are many reasons for the use of air impact tools--- this is one of them.
 Please don't do it----

-Wednesday, May 7th, 2008 AT 4:38 AM
+May 7, 2008 at 4:38 AM